-Incorporate protected intersection treatments into the design and construction of street improvement projects.
-Protected intersections improve safety by extending the physical barrier of separated bicycle lanes and pedestrian crossings into intersections, reduce the speed of turning vehicles and improve sightlines, resulting in improved safety for all road users.
+Incorporate protected intersection treatments, as shown in Figure 18, into the design and construction of street improvement projects.
+Protected intersections improve safety by extending the physical barrier of separated bicycle lanes and pedestrian crossings into intersections, thereby reducing the speed of turning vehicles and improving sight lines.
+The result of these treatments is improved safety for all road users.

-- Remove the channelized right-turn lanes at the intersection of Veirs Mill Road and Connecticut Avenue to improve safety for pedestrians, bicyclists, transit users and motorists. - Retrofit existing signalized intersections to improve safety with curb extensions, reduced curb radii, pedestrian countdown signals, high visibility crosswalks on each intersection leg, pedestrian-scaled lighting and pedestrian refuge islands, where feasible. - Eliminate the proposed interchange at Veirs Mill and Randolph Roads from the Master Plan of Highways and Transitways.
-This proposed interchange would inhibit pedestrian, bicycle and transit accessibility.
+- Remove the channelized right-turn lanes at the intersection of Veirs Mill Road and Connecticut Avenue to improve safety for pedestrians, bicyclists, transit users and motorists. - Retrofit existing signalized intersections with the design and implementation of long-term redevelopment or infrastructure projects, such as BRT, to improve safety.
+Retrofits can include curb extensions, reduced corner radii, accessible pedestrian signals, high visibility crosswalks on each intersection leg, pedestrianscaled lighting and median refuge islands, where feasible. - Consider the elimination of the proposed interchange at Veirs Mill and Randolph Road from the Master Plan of Highways and Transitways.
+If such an interchange is constructed, it must be constructed in such a way that would not inhibit pedestrian, bicycle and transit accessibility.
+In addition it should minimize disruption to local businesses and homes.